cran-task-views/Omics/Omics.md

 -   *Generic*: `r bioc("MOFA2")` and `r bioc("mixOmics")` are among the most two important packages for integration multi-omics data sets.
--   *Single omics analysis*: `r pkg("wrMisc")` contains a collection of tools to manipulate omics data and to perform various simple statistical analyses (including normalization and some statistical tests). `r pkg("integIRTy")` provides a method to identify genes that are consistently altered in cancer across different omics.
+-   *Single omics analysis*: `r pkg("wrMisc")` contains a collection of tools to manipulate omics data and to perform various statistical analyses (including normalization and some statistical tests). `r pkg("integIRTy")` provides a method to identify genes that are consistently altered in cancer across different omics.